 Previously, Joe worked for SRA International as an Emergency Preparedness Analyst at the US House of Representatives in their Office of Emergency Management.
 On another project for SRA, he served as an Intelligence Analyst for DHS.
 Joe is a two-time Mason alumnus graduating with a Bachelor of Science in Public Administration and a Master of Public Administration.

 Zachary Pope joined George Mason University in March of 2011 as the Assistant Director for Residential Safety and Emergency Preparedness.
-In his role, Zac focuses on emergency planning and implementation within the Office of Housing and Residence Life.
-Zac also monitors compliance with fire and life safety codes in the residence halls as part of his position.
+In this role, Zac focused on emergency planning and implementation within the Office of Housing and Residence Life.
+Since then Zac's role has transitioned to serve all units with the Division of University Life.
+Zac also monitors compliance with fire and life safety codes as part of his position.
 Previously Zachary served as the Emergency Management Coordinator for Angelo State University, where he served a campus of 6,000 students with his mitigation, preparedness, response, and recovery efforts.